 If an American happened to be gazing at the stars on Friday, October 4, 1957 he may have noticed an object crossing the evening sky.
 Radio listeners, too, may have heard a series of "beep, beep, beep" sounds coming from their radios.
 A momentous event had occurred in the region of the Soviet Union known as Kazakhstan -- the Soviets had launched an artificial satellite into orbit around the earth.
 The satellite named Sputnik, Russian for "traveling companion," transmitted the beeping sounds as it followed its orbit around the globe.
 Rather than celebrating this momentous scientific feat, Americans reacted with a great deal of fear.
 The event came at a period near the end of the McCarthy communist "witch hunts," a time when schoolchildren were involved in "Duck and Cover" air raid drills, and citizens were encouraged to build their own civil defense shelters.
 It was widely believed that if the Soviets could launch a satellite into space, they probably could launch nuclear missiles capable of reaching U.S. shores.

-Proposed news release from National Academy of Sciences regarding Soviet plans to launch earth satellite as part of International Geophysical Year program, June 18, 1957 [DDE's Records as President, Official File, Box 625, 146-F-2 Earth-Circling Satellites (1)]
+Proposed news release from National Academy of Sciences regarding Soviet plans to launch earth satellite as part of International Geophysical Year program, June 18, 1957 [DDE's Records as President, Official File, Box 625, OF 146-F-2 Outer Space, Earth-Circling Satellites (1)]

-Statement by the National Science Board in response to Russian satellite, October 1957 [DDE's Records as President, Official File, Box 625, 146-F-1 Soviet Satellites]
+Statement by the National Science Board in response to Russian satellite, October 1957 [DDE's Records as President, Official File, Box 625, OF 146-F-1 Outer Space, Soviet Satellites-Sputnik]

 Reaction to the Soviet Satellite - A Preliminary Evaluation [White House Office of the Staff Research Group, Box 35, Special Projects: Sputnik, Missiles and Related Matters]